KDE

 KDE is an international free software community that develops free and open-source software.
-As a central development hub, it provides tools and resources that allow collaborative work on this kind of software.
-Well-known products include the Plasma Desktop (the default desktop environment on many Linux distributions), KDE Frameworks, and a range of cross-platform applications such as Amarok, digiKam, and Krita that are designed to run on Unix and Unix-like operating systems, Microsoft Windows, and Android.
+As a central development hub, it provides tools and resources that enable collaborative work on its projects.
+Its products include the KDE Plasma graphical shell, KDE Frameworks, and the KDE Gear range of applications including Kate, digiKam, and Krita.
+Many KDE applications are cross-platform and can run on Unix and Unix-like operating systems as well as Microsoft Windows.
+KDE is legally represented by KDE e.V. based in Germany, which also owns the KDE trademarks and funds the project.